Mathematics and Statistics at Balliol College

 Mathematics students at Balliol rarely need to buy any course books, thanks to the Balliol Maths Book Loan scheme.
 We have numerous copies of all the main course books (for all years of the course, not just the first year), so we can lend each student the books they will need, for the whole year in which they need it.
 In addition, the College Library has further mathematical books for students to borrow if they wish.

-Our students come from a diverse range of backgrounds from across the UK and beyond (recent and current students come from all parts of the UK and as far afield as Germany, Malaysia, Romania and the USA), and from all sorts of schools.
-The Mathematics tutors welcome applications from all interested students, and would encourage any prospective applicant to contact our Admissions Office if you have a question not answered on this or the University’s website: email@example.com.
+Our students come from a diverse range of backgrounds from across the UK and beyond (recent and current students in the mathematical sciences come from all parts of the UK and as far afield as Australia, the Netherlands, Romania, South Korea and the USA ), and from all sorts of schools.
+The Mathematics tutors welcome applications from all interested students, and would encourage any prospective applicant to contact our Admissions Office if you have a question not answered on this or the University’s website: firstname.lastname@example.org.

-A significant number of Balliol mathematicians choose to stay for a fourth year of study in Balliol.
+Balliol has only recently started offering Mathematics and Statistics, but has a much longer history of Mathematics graduates.
+A significant number of these choose to stay for a fourth year of study in Balliol.
 Some choose to take the fourth year of the course (leading to an MMath), some choose to study a Masters course such as the MSc in Mathematics and Foundations of Computer Science, and some train to be a school teacher by doing a PGCE.
 The College also has a significant number of Mathematics graduate students at any one time, studying for an MSc or DPhil (doctorate).
 Other Balliol maths graduates have gone on to careers in many different fields, ranging from finance, accountancy, management and IT, through to being a barrister, a civil servant, working in publishing, and combining juggling with maths in shows for schoolchildren.

 About the course